ante-sha/Java-Battleships/README.md

 This will create directories and files within your new project.

 Delete the `Library*.java` files in `src/main/java` and `src/test/java`.
-And create a new main class inside src/main/java.
+And create a new main class inside `src/main/java` (for example a HelloWorld.java class).
 Then open the grade config file and replace the content.
 ```bash
 /Users/widders/JavaProject/GradleProject